pemo11/poshguibook/winforms.md

 **expert mode:**

 *PowerShell* is a fascinating scripting language, even after nearly 20 years (version 1.0 was released in 2006).
 Thanks to user *mklement0* on *StackOverflow* here is a really cool alternative that is using a *hashtable* for initializing the properties on an object (if it has a public constructor without parameters):

 ```PowerShell
 [System.Windows.Forms.Application]::Run([System.Windows.Forms.Form]@{ Text="Aloha!" })
 ```

-But since these commands are usually part of a script there is no need to come up with such clever abbrevations.
-And there are some helpers that will generate all these commands for you (more on this later).
+But since these commands are usually part of a script there is no need to come up with such abbrevations.
+And there are usually some helpers that will generate all these commands for you (more on this later).

 ## The Add-Type command and the using namespace directive